Skip to content

 There is little evidence that you can become physically dependent on ketamine.
 However, chronic users can develop a psychological dependence on the substance and will experience cravings when they aren’t using the drug.
 Ketamine withdrawal has few physical symptoms.

-Repeated exposure to the drug can cause your body to stop responding to it the way it once did, known as tolerance.
-It can contribute to the cycle of ketamine abuse and addiction, pushing the user to seek out the drug despite negative consequences.
+Repeated exposure to the drug can cause your body to stop responding to it the way it once did.
+This is known as tolerance.
+It can contribute to the cycle of ketamine abuse and addiction.
+Pushing the user to seek out the drug despite negative consequences.
 Tolerance to ketamine will occur rapidly, especially if the user is binge using the drug.
-Withdrawal from ketamine is similar to other addictive drugs, such as cocaine, and produces strong cravings and high tolerance but doesn’t generally cause physical symptoms.
+Withdrawal from ketamine is similar to other addictive drugs, such as cocaine.
+It produces strong cravings and high tolerance but doesn’t generally cause physical symptoms.

 Ketamine Treatment Options

-Ketamine abuse will also affect how you function in day-to-day life, leading to losing your job and destroying relationships with family members or significant others.
+Ketamine abuse will also affect how you function in day-to-day life.
+It can lead to losing your job and destroying relationships with family members or significant others.
 For that reason, seeking treatment for your ketamine addiction is a must.
 Although ketamine withdrawal symptoms are not life-threatening when compared to drugs like alcohol or benzos, they are unpleasant and come with strong cravings.
-Even worse, ketamine is not a drug you can taper from because of its intense effects on the brain, especially your memory.
+Ketamine is not a drug you can taper from because of its intense effects on the brain, especially your memory.
 For that reason, you must come off cold turkey, which is why admitting yourself to medical detox is the best option.
 Doctors will administer medications to cope with your symptoms.
 It’ll be rough in the short term but worth it in the long run.

 Addiction is extremely powerful, and many of us won’t even know we’ve become addicted to ketamine.
 At this point, you’re already in too deep and will benefit greatly.
 Addiction treatment will open your eyes to the damage you’ve caused and give you a roadmap on how you can fix it.